 A dissolution of marriage, and other family law crises affecting families, create tremendous challenges for children and their parents.
-With more than 36 years of experience in family law, the team of Carolyn S. Zisser P.A., works closely to resolve such conflicts while remaining sensitive to the legal, financial, and psychological needs of our clients.
+With more than four decades of experience in family law, Zisser Family Law works closely to resolve such conflicts while remaining sensitive to the legal, financial, and psychological needs of our clients.

 The types of marital and family law cases we customarily handle include:

 In conjunction with dissolving the marriage, we assist our clients in formulating parenting plans, identifying, valuing and dividing property, spousal and child support, insurance benefits, and rights to court-ordered attorney’s fees and costs.

 (Formerly custody/primary and secondary residential parent designations) Agreement or Orders regarding the right to make the decisions affecting the child and the right to share time with the child that focus on the best of the child.

 The legal creation of a parent-child relationship between those who are not biologically related.
 The adoptive parent assumes rights, responsibilities and obligations as if the child were his or her own.

 Third Party Parenting Issues

 Where grandparents and other third parties are entitled to ‘parental’ rights.